Interview with Marion Burger & Ilan Cohen

 How about this bottle of wine and the fish?

-Marion Burger: - In French, “vingt-huit” (“28”) can sound a lot like “wine-trout” if you just add an “r” between the two words.
-It's just because my father did this one time with his speech therapist.
-We wanted to use that because it was a nice example of the absurd poetry of aphasia.
+Marion Burger: – In French, “vingt-huit” (“28”) can sound a lot like “wine-trout” if you just add an “r” between the two words.
+It’s just because my father did this once with his speech therapist.
+We wanted to use it because it was a nice example of the absurd poetry of aphasia.
 It was like a number that becomes a fish-bottle.
-This mixing of objects was really what I had in mind when I was just listening to his speech therapy classes.
+This mixing of objects was really what I had in mind when I was with him at his speech therapy classes.

-Those word-mixtures are visualized in “Emperor”.
-In some interview you explained: “We use objects like words.
-We make objects like my father would make words, like just there's one of this and one of that, and it doesn't mix together.
-To him it seems correct, but it's not.”
+These word-mixtures are visualized in “Emperor”.
+You explained it in one interview like this: “We use objects like words.
+We make objects like my father would make words, like there’s one of this and one of that, and it doesn’t mix together.
+To him it seems correct, but it’s not.”

-Of course it’s because you’ve chosen VR, but maybe also because you are a set designer and you just think with images?
+Of course, it’s partly because you chose VR, but maybe also because, as a set designer, you tend to think in images.

-Marion Burger: - I think it's because we wanted to take a step away from reality - this enabled us to recreate, to retranslate the problem somewhere else.
-But you're right, I really sync with images just because first, when I was writing the project, I took some pictures and put them together.
-With the metaphors it is similar, all this poetry conjured images that we wanted to explore.
+Marion Burger: – I think it’s because we wanted to take a step away from reality – this enabled us to recreate, to retranslate the problem somewhere else.
+But you’re right, I really do sync with images so when I was writing the project, I took some pictures and put them together.
+It is similar with metaphors – all this poetry conjured up images that we wanted to explore.

 Ilan Cohen: – The next step is also very important: we had to find a way to deal with language through eyesight and gesture, because those were the tools at our disposal.
 We had sound, visuals, and this added dimension of gestures from VR.
 It became a tool for creating an approximation of the sensation of the handicap.
 It starts with the writing and ends with using one’s hand to attempt to say things.